M-R-Epstein/poetics/poetics/data/README.md

 ["French sonnet", ["ABBAABBACCDEDE", "ABBAABBACCDCCD", "ABBAABBACCDEED"], ["10", "12"], 14]
 ```
 **Form name**
-string - name of the poetic form
+string - Name of the poetic form.

 **Rhyme schemes**
-list of strings - a list of the possible rhyme schemes
+list of strings - A list of the possible rhyme schemes (without spaces).

 **Syllables**
 list of strings - Listing of possible syllable per line arrangements as strings, with values separated by spaces.
 If a
 single value is provided, this value is interpreted as applying to all lines.
-So ["10", "12"] in the example indicates
+So `["10", "12"]` in the example indicates
 that a French sonnet either has all lines of 10 syllables or all lines of 12 syllables.

 ### Repeating poem forms